ibm-cloud-docs/activity-tracker/templates-archiving.md

 To use these screens, you must customize them by entering the bucket name and the service ID that is used to authenticate and work with the bucket.
 {: note}

+## Scenarios
+{: #templates-scenarios}

+Use the following scenarios to learn where to deploy the template and how to use it:

+### Global events are managed through the Frankfurt {{site.data.keyword.at_short}} hosted event search instance
+{: #templates-scenarios-1}

+You can use these predefined views, dashboards, and screens to monitor archiving in any of the following scenarios:
+- If your account is configured to monitor auditing events by using the {{site.data.keyword.at_short}} hosted event search offering,

+For the {{site.data.keyword.at_short}} instance or for {{site.data.keyword.at_short}} and {{site.data.keyword.la_short}} instances that are running in your account,. to quickly deploy predefined views, dashboards, and screens in an {{site.data.keyword.at_short}} hosted event search instance. that you can use to view and monitor Cloud Object Storage resources and actions such as the status of archiving of your {{site.data.keyword.at_short}} instance..

+### Global events are managed through a custom {{site.data.keyword.at_short}} hosted event search instance
+{: #templates-scenarios-2}

+## Monitor archiving for {{site.data.keyword.at_short}} and {{site.data.keyword.la_short}} instances
+{: #templates-scenarios-3}

+Global events are managed through the Frankfurt {{site.data.keyword.at_short}} hosted event search instance.
+However you want to monitor archiving for 1 or more {{site.data.keyword.at_short}} and {{site.data.keyword.la_short}} instances in an account.